 The predicted increases to the extent of koala habitat and the resulting carrying capacity on the Mount Gilead property are achieved by the commencement of active conservation management in May 2020, which will:

-- The return of tree canopy to derived grassland/shrubland in biobank areas; and
+- The return of tree canopy to derived grassland/shrubland in biobank areas

 - Plant new koala browse species (Forest Red Gum, Grey Box, Grey Gum and White Stringybark) and other species indicative of Cumberland Plain Woodland and Shale Sandstone Transition Forest in open space areas

-The 5 kilometres corridor between the Nepean and Georges Rivers is regionally a critical connection to secure the long-term survival of Campbelltown’s koalas, our conservation strategy protects and enhances this key wildlife corridor through the project.
-The Woodhouse and Nepean Creek wildlife corridor follows narrow creeks highly incised through the sandstone escarpment currently as narrow as 100 meters.
+The five kilometres corridor between the Nepean and Georges Rivers, is regionally a critical connection to secure the long-term survival of Campbelltown’s koalas: our conservation strategy protects and enhances this key wildlife corridor through the project.
+The Woodhouse and Nepean Creek wildlife corridor follows narrow creeks highly incised through the sandstone escarpment, currently as narrow as 100 metres.

 - The Woodhouse & Nepean creek corridors will be protected in land tenure and extensive bushland restoration will see substantive improvements in the quality of the bushland

-- Connectivity corridors will be expanded so the minimum with is double to 200 meters
+- Connectivity corridors will be expanded, so the minimum width is double to 200 metres

 - Crossing structures will be installed across Appin Road